frankframework/frankframework/README.md

 See it in action: https://frank2example.frankframework.org

 ## Running the Frank-Framework
-The Frank!Framework can run on any java runtime so you have your choice of aplication server, in our CI we test every PR and Release against Tomcat, Websphere, Wildfly, JBoss, all these aplications servers are useeed by our clients in production environments.
-You want to ruun on (docker)[Docker.md], a HELM chart will be available soon.
+The Frank!Framework can run on any java runtime so you have your choice of application server, in our CI we test every PR and Release against Tomcat, Websphere, Wildfly, JBoss, all these aplications servers may be used in production environments.
+You may [create containers](/docker/README.md) to run the framework using the beforementioned application servers.
+Please note that they are for development use only, more info about using and creating them can be found in [Docker.md](Docker.md).

+All production-ready containers will be pushed to our [Nexus Repository Manager](https://nexus.frankframework.org/) `frankframework-docker` repository.
+HELM charts are available [here](https://github.com/ibissource/charts/tree/master/charts/frank-framework).

 ## Rebranding